 If your camper is taking a regular medication(s) our nursing staff will make sure they get their medication on time, and the counselor will help remind them if needed.

 After getting set up, campers will take their swim test.
+This is where all parents/guardians can say goodbyes to send their camper on their way.
 They will need to change into their swimsuit and head to the waterfront to complete this very important skill check.
 This is a tool to help the waterfront staff evaluate campers on their level of comfort in the water.
 This will also help if a camper chooses to take a boating or paddleboard class.

 After the essential “line” meeting, campers will head to the flagpole, discuss table assignments, and head to dinner.
 Counselors will help out to make sure everyone knows where to go when all along the way, and each table at all meals has a counselor to assist and make sure campers are getting enough to eat.